ruckstack/ruckstack.github.io/_pages/docs/server/status.md

 ## Overview

-The `system-control status` command is your first stop when understanding the status of the system.
+The `/path/to/your/executable status` command is your first stop when understanding the status of the system.

 You are able to check the status of either nodes or services.

 ## Node Status

-The status of [nodes in the cluster](/docs/server/clustering) can be checked from any server by running `system-control status nodes`
+The status of [nodes in the cluster](/docs/server/clustering) can be checked from any server by running `/path/to/your/executable status nodes`

 The output will list all the nodes as well as their health.